40 Christmas Traditions in the US and Around The World

 Exchanging greeting cards has become a huge tradition during the holidays.
 It is a great way to communicate with friends and family and express that you are thinking of them.
 Did you know that in the United States alone, more than two billion Christmas cards are sent annually?

 When it comes time to pick out the perfect Christmas cards to send to your loved ones, consider our wide range of beautiful and unique designs that capture the celebration of the holiday.
-Minted’s exclusive Christmas cards are designed by a global community of independent artists which guarantees that you will always find a unique and stylish design.
+Minted’s exclusive Christmas cards are designed by a global community of independent artists, which guarantees that you will always find a unique and stylish design.
 There are a number of customization options available through Minted to add a more personal touch to your holiday greeting.
 Impress your friends and family with beautiful designs, premium quality, and experienced craftsmanship.

 13. Hide An Elf on The Shelf

-The tradition has become extremely popular amongst adults and kids, as the Elf hides in a new spot every morning around the house and the kids try to find it.
+The tradition has become extremely popular amongst adults and kids, as the Elf hides in a new spot every morning around the house, and the kids try to find it.
 The elves are said to have magical powers derived from being adopted and loved by a child.
-However, the kids must follow one simple rule and that is to not touch the elf or the elves may lose their magic.
+However, the kids must follow one simple rule, and that is not to touch the elf, or the elves may lose their magic.
 If touched, the elves cannot report the children’s Christmas wishes back to Santa.

-14. Listen to Christmas Songs & Go Caroling
+15. Listen to Christmas Songs & Go Caroling

 Music plays a large role in many Christmas traditions around the world.
 We listen to holiday favorites with family and friends and have our playlist of favorite songs, such as “O Holy Night,” “Let It Snow,” “Jingle Bells,” and many others.